akay-w/style-guide-tools/README.md

 Style_guide_tool_2.py:
 This tool was designed to run on an .xlsm file with the source text in column 1 and the target text in column 2, with the checks starting in row 2 (leaving room for a header).
 It checks for correct symbol usage, correct translation of VDC/VAC, spaces between numbers and common units, forbidden terms, commas in numbers with 4 or more digits, matching numbers of brackets, contractions, etc. according to a style guide that we had for specific projects.

+video_style_guide_tool.py:
+I wrote this style guide tool to work on a specific format of Excel file for video subtitle translation.
+In addition to selecting the file to check, the user needs to input the starting cell in the Excel file for the check in the format "A1".
+It checks rules such as line length, whether specific title text is present, and symbol usage.
+If any errors are found, the cell background is changed to red, and the error description is added to the cell text.